Blog

 Innokas content creator

 Contrary to what you might expect, when developing complex devices like smart medical devices, it's entirely possible to have a clear overall understanding of each project phase, well before the project begins.
 A smart device integrates three key components: electronics, mechanics, and software.
 Managing the development of these components at the same time to build a working device that meets regulations and is ready for mass production is a challenging task, so having foresight benefits any project.
-In this article, Innokas experts Petri Kemppainen and Petri Jolma give a brief overview of the typical stages in developing these types of devices, with a short explanation of each stage.
+In this article, Innokas expert Petri Jolma gives a brief overview of the typical stages in developing these types of devices, with a short explanation of each stage.

 Project specifications and identification of requirements